-I take roll at the beginning of each meeting; thus, if you are tardy, it is your responsibility to notify me that you are present at the end of class.
-Otherwise, you will be marked absent, for I do not guarantee that I will notice you if you come in late, nor will I accept any "after the fact" notifications (via e-mail or otherwise) assuring me that you were in attendance on any previous days.
-During Fall and Spring semesters, any student who has more than seven absences in a MW (or TR) class, or more than three absences in an evening class (which meets only once a week) may receive an "F" for the course.
-For 5-week Summer classes students with more than 3 absences may receive an "F" for the course.
-This is, it should be obvious, not a license to skip class.
+I may take attendance at the beginning of each meeting; thus, if you are tardy, it is your responsibility to notify me that you are present at the end of class.
+Otherwise, you will be marked absent, for I do not guarantee that I will notice you if you come in late, nor am I able to accept any "after the fact" notifications (via e-mail or otherwise) assuring me that you were in attendance on any previous days.
+During the fall and spring semesters, any student who has more than seven absences in a MW (or TR) class, or more than three absences in an evening class (which meets only once a week) may be denied credit for the course.